rahulkumarborah/tejasupmanyu.dev/src/pages/getting-started-with-react-testing-library/index.md

 In this 3rd one, we are going to test if our options are getting rendered correctly in the menu list.
 For that, we'll begin by rendering the `Select` component using same old `render` method and pass it options as props.
 We'll destructure `getByRole` and `getAllByRole` from the object returned by render.
 We'll get our control element by querying for role "button" using `getByRole` query function.
 Then, to show up the menu list, we'll fire a click event using `fireEvent` as done in the previous test.
 Quite easy till here.
 Then we'll use `getAllByRole` to get all elements with role of `option` which we've given to our option elements in code.
 This will return an array of elements having role as `option`.
 Finally, we'll assert if the length of the array is same as the length of the options passed using `expect` and `toHaveLength`.

-You know how to run tests by now, so go ahead and run'em.
+You know how to run tests by now, so go ahead and run 'em.
 If everything is alright, all tests should pass and in case of failure, you'll get nice error messages which will help you debug your tests.

 #### Test 4: If the rendered options are correct.